 BARDsNet plays a key role in overseeing the development and review of the ABDC Journal Quality List that is used by business schools in Australia and overseas.
 The 2019 review of the list is currently underway.

 BARDsNet members meet twice a year.
-See events for more details.

 The changing face of business research and the challenges of communicating its value.